MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ## What is Cloud Adoption Framework Landing zones for Terraform (aztfmod)?

-The Cloud Adoption Framework landing zones (aka aztfmod) [open source project (OOS)](https://aztfmod.github.io/documentation/docs/intro/) is a community driven project owned and maintained outside of the Azure landing zone core team and the Azure GitHub organization.
-If your organization chooses to use this OOS project, consideration should be given to the support available as this is driven by the community effort through GitHub.
+The Cloud Adoption Framework landing zones (aka aztfmod) [open source project (OSS)](https://aztfmod.github.io/documentation/docs/intro/) is a community driven project owned and maintained outside of the Azure landing zone core team and the Azure GitHub organization.
+If your organization chooses to use this OSS project, consideration should be given to the support available as this is driven by the community effort through GitHub.

 ## What if we already have resources in our landing zones and later assign an Azure Policy definition that includes them in its scope?